 Your results will be reviewed with you and any questions answered.

 If your test results are positive, you will receive plenty of support and information.
-You are also welcome to call on the phone or come in again to talk further with the HIV counselor.
+You are also welcome to call on the phone or come in again to talk further with a nurse.

 Q7.
 I need my results for insurance purposes.
 Can I give my name if I want?

-Answer: Yes, SCPHS offers both anonymous (no name) or confidential testing.
+Answer: Yes, SCPH offers both anonymous (no name) or confidential testing.
 Confidential testing means a name is used, but the information is protected by law.

 Q8.
 How do I get more information?

 We would be happy to speak with you on the telephone to answer any questions.
-Call 845-292-5910, press 6, and ask to speak to an HIV counselor.
+Call 845-292-5910, press 0, and ask to speak to a nurse in the Epidemiology Department.